ethz-asl/Onboard-SDK-ROS/README.md

 5. Some extra features such as deadzone recovery and auto-trim compensation.

-# We are preparing the complate documentation, please bear with us :)
+## We are preparing the complate documentation, please bear with us :)

+## More documentation can be found from http://goo.gl/sgh5C0

 ####Please refer to <https://developer.dji.com/onboard-sdk/documentation/github-platform-docs/ROS/README.html> in DJI Developer Website.